Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_params.md

 Parameters are useful because they can be set with a default value in a script but can then be overwritten at runtime using a flag.
 Simply, parameters allow us to configure some aspect of a pipeline without editing the script itself.

 Parameters can be created by prefixing a parameter name with the parameters scope (e.g., `params.greeting`) and are accessible by processes and workflows.
-They can be modified when we run our pipeline by adding a double hyphen (`--`) to the start of the parameter name (`--greeting`)  and adding it to an execution command:
+They can be modified when you run your pipeline by adding a double hyphen (`--`) to the start of the parameter name (`--greeting`)  and adding it to an execution command:

 ```bash
 nextflow run hello-world.nf --greeting 'Hey'